philinat/SkyView/README.md

 # SkyView
-Interactive cloud visualization software developped in python.
+Interactive visualization of cloud simulations developped in python.